 On blog pitches, you should expect a response to your pitch within about a week of submission.
 You may be asked to submit a draft, you may be asked for more information or clarification on your pitch, or we may let you know that your piece isn’t right for Shameless.

-Unfortunately Shameless cannot afford to pay contributors.
-We are a volunteer-run organization and all the money we earn from sales goes toward printing the magazine.
-We are working to change this and hope to one day pay our contributors.
-That said, you own the copyright to your article — we only request first publication rights and the right to publish the piece on our website, unless you request otherwise.
-You are free to try and sell your piece after we publish it.
+We currently offer a small honorarium to all writers and illustrators.
+In addition, you own the copyright to your article — we only request first publication rights and the right to publish the piece on our website, unless you request otherwise.
+You are free to try and sell your piece elsewhere after we publish it.

 A note about rejection